LOADING ...

 Swinging his leg between the crutches with agonising

-Up the dusty side road the darkness
+Up the dusty road into the darkness

 And the angle of light in the wide crack under the door